-This is a delicious chicken gyro souvlaki with juicy, tender chicken, homemade Greek style pita bread and lots of fresh ingredients.
+This delicious chicken souvlaki recipe has juicy, tender chicken thighs, homemade Greek pita bread, a honey mustard aioli, and lots of aromatics.

 What is souvlaki?